US Cash Products-Midwest diesel up on stock draw, demand

 seasonal increase in fuel demand.

-cent a gallon to a bid even to the November heating oil futures
+0.75 cent a gallon to a 0.25 cent bid under the November

 Group Three ULSD rose a half cent per gallon to 4.50 cents